-Found footage horror movies are an important sub-genre of horror cinema.
-Horror filmmakers like the found footage technique because it can give an authentic cinematic experience of horror that feels more raw than a traditional Hollywood production.
+Found footage horror movies are an important subgenre of horror cinema.
+Many of the most effective found footage horror movies use the format to create a horror experience that feels more authentic than a traditional Hollywood film.

-Stripped of sound effects, fancy camera angles, and the gloss of an expensive production, the best found footage horror movies make people feel enmeshed in the tragedy and violence of what is unfolding on the screen.
-It is also a good strategy for aspiring filmmakers to enter the market, as found footage films are almost always very low budget films.
+Mostly stripped of sound effects, fancy camera angles, and the gloss of a big-budget production, found footage horror movies strive to make people feel enmeshed in the tragedy and violence of what is unfolding on the screen.
+They blur the lines between fiction and reality by presenting their fictional stories as if they were really recorded by the characters in the story.
+Found footage is also a good strategy for aspiring filmmakers to enter the market, as found footage films are almost always very low budget films.

 For example, The Blair Witch Project (1999), had an original budget of around $40,000, but ended up grossing over $250 million worldwide.
 Likewise, Paranormal Activity (2007) by Oren Peli was made with a budget of only $15,000 and made over $193 million worldwide.